What Does an Overlubed Switch Sound Like

 In contrast, a well-lubricated switch maintains a consistency that's both satisfying and reliable.
 Each press results in a sound that's precise—sharp and distinct.
 This is because the lubricant is applied in just the right amount to facilitate smooth operation without flooding the switch components.

-See also How to Zoom in Webcam
+See also How to Turn off Corsair Virtuoso

 Moreover, if you're looking for that characteristic click or clack, a properly lubed switch delivers this with each actuation.
 This click is often absent or severely muted in overlubed switches, where excess lubricant stifles the mechanical sound.
 The inconsistency in sound from an overlubed switch can also be disorienting, lacking the uniformity that comes with precise lubrication practices.